tylerbrockett/Alert-Bot-Reddit/README.md

         * -items
 * ***-body***
     * Function:
         * Specifies words or phrases to watch out for in the body of the post.
 This could be used for selftext ***OR*** links, the '-body' parameter will figure out which post type it is.
+Multiple '-body' parameters can be specified, the user will be notified of the post even if only ***ONE*** of the '-body' parameters match.
 This parameter is especially useful for filtering URLs from posts, such as if you only want to be notified of posts that link to *'amazon.com'* for example.
     * Examples:
         * subscribe -body cats
+            * Watches for posts containing the word 'cats' in the selftext or link.
+        * subscribe -body cats -body dogs
-            * Watches for posts containing the word 'cats' in its body
+            * Watches for posts containing the word 'cats' ***OR*** 'dogs' in the selftext or link.
         * subscribe -body cats, dogs
-            * Watches for posts containing the words 'cats' ***AND*** 'dogs' in its body, but order doesn't matter.
+            * Watches for posts containing the words 'cats' ***AND*** 'dogs' in its selftext or link, but order doesn't matter.
         * subscribe -body funny cats
-            * Watches for posts containing the phrase 'funny cats' in its body.
+            * Watches for posts containing the phrase 'funny cats' in its selftext or link.
     * Aliases:
         * -body
         * -site
         * -sites
         * -url
+        * -content
+        * -selftext
+        * -link
+* ***-subreddit***
+    * Function:
+        * Specifies which subreddits to look in to match against the other parameters.
+Multiple subreddits can be specified, separated by a comma, and the bot will look in all of them.
+Although you can technically subscribe to /r/all, I wouldn't recommend it, because some posts will inevitably slip through the cracks.
+Also, it could hog the bots resources sending out messages to all the posts, so I may remove the ability to do this later depending on how it goes. ***NOTE:*** If no subreddit is specified here, /r/buildapcsales will be used by default, because that what the subreddit that gave this bot life to begin with.

 #### Unsubscribe
 To unsubscribe, either reply to the original message confirming your subscription to that item with the body as "Unsubscribe", or create a new message with the item to unsubscribe from as the subject and "Unsubscribe" as the body.